Nano-modulated electron beams via electron diffraction and emittance exchange for coherent x-ray generation: Introduction

-Hard x-ray free-electon lasers (FELs) such as LCLS, SACLA, and XFEL \cite{emma2010first,pile2011x,altarelli2006european} rely on long linear accelerators to produce high energy ($>7$ GeV) electron beams that meet the resonant condition for the x-ray wavelength $ \lambda_x \sim \lambda_u / \gamma^2$ for output from an undulator with period $\lambda_u$ of a few centimeters and kinetic energy $E_k \approx \gamma mc^2$.
-The high electron energy required has the advantages of reduced space charge forces that might interfere with FEL gain and lowered electron beam geometric emittance becoming less than the diffraction-limited mode area of the coherent x-ray beam.
+Hard x-ray free-electron lasers (FELs) such as LCLS, SACLA, and XFEL \cite{emma2010first,pile2011x,altarelli2006european} rely on long linear accelerators to produce high energy ($>7$ GeV) electron beams that meet the resonant condition for the x-ray wavelength $ \lambda_x \sim \lambda_u / \gamma^2$ for output from an undulator with period $\lambda_u$ of a few centimeters and kinetic energy $E_k \approx \gamma mc^2$.
+The high electron energy required has the advantages of lowered electron beam geometric emittance becoming less than the diffraction-limited mode area of the coherent x-ray beam, and reduced space charge forces that might interfere with FEL gain.
 The drawbacks are that the required facilities are large and expensive with just a few contemplated around the world, and that the electron modulation and the resulting x-ray beams produced by self-amplified spontaneous emission (SASE) are not fully coherent.
+FEL facilities are investigating several schemes in order to achieve greater temporal coherence including self-seeding \cite{feldhaus1997possible,saldin2001x,ding2010two}, high-gain harmonic generation \cite{ben1991proposed,yu1991generation,yu2000high} and echo-enhanced harmonic generation \cite{xiang2009echo,zhao2012first}.
+With harmonic generation, a seed laser at a longer wavelength is used to initiate the modulation on the electron bunch which then radiates at a harmonic of the laser wavelength with results demonstrated at extreme UV and soft x-ray wavelengths.
+Self-seeding uses a small portion of the SASE spectrum to seed a coherent pulse in a subsequent undulator.
+These techniques continue to require the use of GeV electron beams, include the addition of undulators and dispersive sections; and have proved challenging to scale to hard x-ray wavelengths.